-Not only does Polus fully embrace ESG in its investing activities, but it also strives to be a socially responsible company and therefore aims to integrate sustainability into its business strategy and management.
-The "Corporate Social Responsibility" section below provides further details on how Polus manages the environmental, social and governance aspects of its business operations, with a specific focus on our people, our community and our environment.
+Not only does Polus fully embrace ESG in its investing activities, but it also strives to be a socially responsible company and, therefore, aims to integrate sustainability into its business strategy and management.
+The "Corporate Social Responsibility" section below provides further details on how Polus manages the ESG aspects of its business operations, with a specific focus on our people, our community and our environment.